nestorSag/mlops-lite/README.md

 # Scope

 It should work out of the box for models that can be trained in a single EC2 instance (up to a few hundred GBs of RAM usage, depending on instance type).
-Note this project currently does not implement shadow deployments.

 # Requirements